rseng/devstories/_posts/2020-10-29-the-interview.md

 This first part was straight forward, how do you say it Dijkstra's algorithm?
 But again, part B threw him off.
 The interviewer looked up at him with is beady bird eyes, almost grinning.
 How would he change the maze to make it impossible to solve?
-He wanted to ask in what kind of infinte game would you desire such a condition, but he didn't want to come across as judgmental to the interviewer.
+He wanted to ask in what kind of infinite game would you desire such a condition, but he didn't want to come across as judgmental to the interviewer.
 He started with answers that seemed obvious to him - have an infinite number of paths by connecting edges to other edges with some probability of turning up in a random place.
 Have the maze generate itself as you go, so it really does never end, or... just seal off the exits?